szepeviktor/keyboard/README.md

 # Keyboard

-What makes a keyboard useful for you.
+What makes a keyboard useful to you.

 | ⌨️ | ✅ |
 | - | - |